rudidude86/gura-lang.github.io/documents/Object-Oriented-Programming.md

 In an instance method, a variable named `this` is defined, which contains a reference to the instance itself.
-You always need to specify `this` variable to access the instance variables and the instance methods.
+You always need to specify `this` variable to access instance variables and instance methods.

 As for a class variable, a method can refer to it without specifying `this` or the class name.

 An instance method `__init__()` is a special one that defines a constructor function.
-Its arguments are reflected on that of the constructor, and, the sample above creates a function named `Person` that has a declaration shown below.
+Its arguments are reflected on that of the constructor.
+The sample above creates a function named `Person` that has a declaration shown below:

     Person(name:string, age:number) {block?}